 Ontario has laid out its plan to sell recreational marijuana in Ontario once the federal government legalizes it next summer.
 It’s a bold plan and it’s going to fail miserably.
 For very predictable reasons.
-Yet, there is a way to make it a winner.
-By drawing from lessons learned in the private sector, the government could make its plan better, faster, more profitable and disarm much of the opposition.
-All it would take is one little tweak.
+Yet,

 The province wants to maintain strict control on where, how and to whom marijuana is sold, so it plans to allow pot sales only through government owned and operated stores.
 It will manage these stores as a stand-alone extension of the Liquor Control Board of Ontario, a subsidiary Cannabis Control Board if you will.
 This plan won’t work.